arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 	_Accessing Site URL_

 1. A new browser will open, and you will get an error since the link is on http while you exposed only on https.
-Add the ‚Äús‚Äù to the protocol and the port number (i.e. http**s**://16c6c035e158424aaa5322837f7291e7.cloudapp.net**:8080**) in the address bar, and press **ENTER**.
+Add the ìsî to the protocol and the port number (i.e. http**s**://16c6c035e158424aaa5322837f7291e7.cloudapp.net**:8080**) in the address bar, and press **ENTER**.
 A certificate warning will be issued, since the staging URL, that contains a Guid, does not correspond to the certificate fabrikamair.cloudapp.net; you will be redirected to the development STS on your localhost; finally, you will land on the staging application where you will successfully authenticate.

 	![The web application running in Staging environment](images/the-web-application-running-in-staging-enviro.png?raw=true "The web application running in Staging environment")